music-computing/amads/docs/core.rst

    :parent: (EventGroup) The object containing this event
    :info: a dictionary with (optional) additional information

 Anything that can be a ``parent`` is an :py:class:`~amads.core.basics.EventGroup`.
-EventGroups including Part, Staff, Measure and Chord are also children, so you would expect them to be Events.
+EventGroups including Part, Staff, Measure and Chord are also children, so you would also expect them to be Events.
 There is no conflict because EventGroup *inherits from* Event.
 Everything is an Event!
 But not every Event is an EventGroup.

 Onset Times
 -----------